mossmanpete/ParadigmCore/docs/ethereum-peg-spec.md

     ```
     Events are indexed by block so that state modifications for events occurring in blocks just reaching maturity `x` can quickly be executed when the "finality block" for those events is found.

-- The order transactions are executed in by the ABCI application is especially important for new and synchronizing nodes.
-After being updated, reset, shut down, etc, Tendermint replays old transactions to allow validators, allowing them to construct the latest state.
 - When consensus is reached about stake events, the confirmed balances are stored in `state.balances` in the following format:
     ```js
     // state.ts - snippet